csgear/algorithms/leetcode/java/src/main/java/com/vkeonline/leetcode/Readme.md

 ## Graph
 - detect a cycle, 3-color + dfs
-- find a connected component, dfs or union-find
+- find # of connected components, dfs or union-find
 -